Tony Banks, Baron Stratford: Ministerial post

 Among Banks's ministerial responsibilities were listed buildings, and he approved controversial additions including the 1930s Three Magpies pub in Birmingham and numerous redundant NHS buildings.
 He was also responsible for Grade I listing the Severn Bridge.
+He also controversially approved the demolition of the Twin Towers as part of the redevelopment of Wembley Stadium, dismissively referring to them as "concrete blocks".

 After two years in office he stepped down to become the Prime Minister's envoy for England's bid to host the 2006 FIFA World Cup.
 The bid failed and Germany won instead.
 From then until his retirement from the Commons in 2005 Banks remained a backbencher, though he made a failed bid to become Labour's candidate in the election for Mayor of London in 2004.